Flagship · SNES · 1996

 Where Kirby's Adventure gave each copy ability a single move, Kirby Super Star expanded every ability into a full moveset.
 Fire gained Fire Breath, Fire Ball, Fireworks, and Burn.
 Sword gained Sword Beam, Spin Slash, Sword Dive, Sword Stab, and Galaxia.
 Ice gained Ice Breath, Ice Burst, Frozen Block, and Blizzard.

-In Milky Way Wishes, the final game mode and the one unlocked last, copy abilities cannot be obtained from enemies at all.
+In Milky Way Wishes, copy abilities cannot be obtained from enemies at all.
 Each ability is instead a collectible Copy Essence scattered across the seven planets.
-This design decision forces players to use abilities they might otherwise ignore and gives the mode a distinct resource-management dimension unlike any other Kirby experience.
+This design forces players to use abilities they might otherwise ignore and gives the mode a distinct resource-management dimension unlike any other Kirby experience.

 “I designed Kirby to be a character that anyone - any age, any skill level - could enjoy.
 The round shape, the pink colour, the happy face.
 Every element was chosen to be welcoming.” - Masahiro Sakurai

 The game was remade as Kirby Super Star Ultra for the Nintendo DS in 2008, adding four additional game modes (Revenge of the King, Meta Knightmare Ultra, Helper to Hero, and The True Arena) and updating graphics and cutscenes.
-The original SNES version remains the more mechanically precise of the two, but Ultra introduced the game to a new generation.
+The original SNES version remains the more mechanically precise of the two, but Ultra re-established Kirby Super Star's reputation with players who had missed the 1996 release.
+Nintendo included the original in the SNES Classic Mini (2017), confirming its status among the platform's canonical classics.